 Our students and staff join us from a wide range of ethnic, cultural and religious backgrounds.
 We learn and work side by side in an atmosphere of tolerance and respect.
 British Values are at the centre of what is taught and learned.
-More specifically, our students’ social awareness is developed through the Assembly and Tutor Programmes; the PSHE curriculum which includes projects like First Give; the Debate Programme; the Duke of Edinburgh’s Award, supporting various charitable causes; participation in the Jack Petchey Award Scheme and Speak Out Challenge and through participation in the National Citizenship Scheme.
+More specifically, our students’ social awareness is developed through the Assembly and Tutor Programmes; the PSHE curriculum which includes the Giving projects; the Debate Programme, the Duke of Edinburgh’s Award, supporting various charitable causes; participation in the Jack Petchey Award Scheme; the Speak Out Challenge and through participation in the National Citizenship Scheme.

 The social cohesion and warm relationships between students, irrespective of ethnic or religious backgrounds, are regularly remarked upon by visitors to the School.
 Our recent Challenge Partner external review of the School commented:

 ‘Students and teachers enjoy very harmonious relationships in the classroom and there is a positive rapport established, adding to the high engagement.
 Students are treated as equals but there remains a high degree of mutual respect.’

-The British Value of democracy is reinforced through a vibrant School Student Council and the Debate Programme and participation in mock elections.
+The British Value of democracy is reinforced through a vibrant School Student Council, the Debate Programme and participation in mock elections.

 Developing Cultural Capital in our students is evident in the wide range of activities and opportunities within our curriculum and extra-curricular provision.
-Our students demonstrate enthusiasm for the ‘Arts for All’ curriculum, Dance and Drama.
+Our students demonstrate enthusiasm for the Visual Art, Music, Dance and Drama.